 - 31 March – Outstanding Contribution to Photography recipient announced

 - 30 April – L’Iris d’Or/Photographer of the Year plus Professional category winners and Open, Youth and Student Focus Photographers of the Year revealed at gala awards ceremony held in London

-- 1 May to end of May – 2014 Sony World Photography Awards Exhibition at Somerset House, London
+- 1 May – end May – 2014 Sony World Photography Awards Exhibition at Somerset House, London